melezhik/outhentix/README.md

 ## Don't forget to close the block ...

-Be aware if you leave "dangling" `begin:` marker without closing `end:` somewhere else parser will remain in a _text block_ mode till the end of the file, which is probably not you want:
+Be aware if you leave "dangling" `begin:` marker without closing `end:` parser will remain in a _text block_ mode till the end of the file, which is probably not you want:

 DSL code: